64kramsystem/personal_notes/ffmpeg_avconv.md

 Note that asciinema is nice, however, more complex usages are not supported (eg. switching terminal); in such cases, recording with Virtualbox and converting with ffmpeg is an acceptable strategy.

+2 FPS are the bare minimum, for resource-restricted animations.
+For detail-oriented ones, 4+ are probably a starting point.

 GIF:

 ```sh